Anindita123-code/Milestone3_Data_Centric/README.md

     1. Users will be able to register and thereby login into the website to post a review on any book of their choice
     2. All users will be able to search for books and view a listing of the same.
     3. Tha Admin user can publish any of the existing reviews as a Featured Review.
 And will have superuser access to remove any reviews from the website.
+    4. A registered user will be able to read and post a review for any books that are there in the site, if a book of their choice is not available, they can add the book to the site.

 * Here, the focus is on reviews posted by user, and hence user management in detail is considered outside the scope of this system.